Skip to main content

 Best Kitchens Revealed

 HOME magazine is proud to acknowledge our stylish and savvy readers.
-The enthusiastic response to our residential home remodeling contest gave our judges much to consider.
-Each kitchen submission to the contest featured stories and photographs of the heart of the home.
+The enthusiastic response to our kitchen contest gave our judges much to consider.
+Each submission to the contest featured stories and photographs of the heart of the home.
 Thank you to every homeowner who graciously welcomed us into their kitchens for a glimpse at the epicenter of their daily life.
 We appreciate your hospitality!
-Those who are planning a kitchen remodeling project may draw inspiration from these designs and work with a kitchen remodeling contractor.

 And, without further ado (drumroll please…),